 Hours - Open 24 hours.
 No gates at the entrance due to overnight campers in the backcountry and late visitors due to various reasons and emergencies.
 Also fishing is allowed two hours after sunset at Spooner Lake.
 From sunup to sundown there is no overnight parking except for cabin and backpacking visitors.

-Camping is allowed at no charge only in three primitive, walk-in campgrounds: Marlette Peak, Hobart and North Canyon.
+Camping is allowed at no charge (entry fees still apply) only in three primitive, walk-in campgrounds: Marlette Peak, Hobart and North Canyon.
 Each campground has a toilet and four or five camp sites with picnic tables, fire rings and bear resistant food and trash storage boxes.
 While camping, store food and trash in these boxes.
 When you depart, remove all food and trash from the boxes so they are available for use by other campers.
 Dispersed camping is not allowed around Marlette Lake or anywhere else within park boundaries.
 A camping limit of 14 days in a 30-day period is enforced.

 Fishing is a favorite backcountry activity.
 A Nevada fishing license is required.
 At Spooner Lake, the limit is five and bait is allowed.
 The Marlette Lake season runs July 15 through September 30 and is catch-and-release only.
 Use only artificial lures and single barbless hooks in this catch-and-release lake.
 The Hobart Reservoir season runs May 1 through September 30.
 The limit is five, and only one may be longer than 14 inches.
 Only artificial lures and single barbless hooks are allowed.
 Report violators to the Nevada Department of Wildlife at (800) 992-3030.

 Hunters enjoy the backcountry in accordance with Nevada Department of Wildlife regulations and State Parks’ administrative authority.
 Please call the park for a map of permitted hunting areas.

 Trash is not collected in the backcountry.
 Please pack out all trash.